Hosting Shiny

 Figure 1.1 might suggest that DevOps is a never ending cycle, and that changes can only originate from within the cycle.
 All of those steps are under the control of the development and operations teams.
 But in reality, we can imagine many factors that can perturb the ideal system from the outside.
 These would be factors that we cannot or do not want to control.
 This is when things do not go according to plan.

-For example, the system being hacked is never a pleasant experience.
-Paying ransom, or highjacked servers sending spam emails or mining Bitcoin is nobody’s idea of having fun.
-Even the biggest cloud providers can experience outages.
-These are all events that we can prepare for, but cannot control.
+For example, being hacked is never a pleasant experience.
+Whether it’s paying a ransom to access your data, dealing with hijacked servers sending spam emails, or unwanted Bitcoin mining, none of it is anyone’s idea of fun.
+While you may not be hacked, cloud providers hosting your application can experience outages.
+These are all events that we can prepare for, but remain beyond control.

 Other events throwing the DevOps cycle off the plan might be more benign.
 Having too many users is often considered a good kind of problem.
 But unexpected surges in usage might lead to unresponsive servers.
 Adequate monitoring and alerting can prevent these unfortunate events from happening.
 But at some point, the team might be faced with a decision.
 How can we support more users?
 How can we improve user experience by reducing loading time of the apps?

 Adapting to changing needs and circumstances often leads to changes in the way how the application is hosted.
-Changes can be incremental, like you need more CPU or memory for the server.
-Or it can be more drastic, for example moving from a hosting platform to self hosting on your own cloud server.
+Changes can be incremental, like needing more CPU or memory for the server.
+Or it can be more drastic, for example, moving from a hosting platform to self hosting on your own cloud server.

 The DevOps cycle illustrates how the development and deployment of an application is iterative.
 Our book presents the hosting of Shiny applications in a similar fashion that we coin as the hosting cycle described in the next section.